ahdinosaur/whack-seedling/slides.md

 Take the red pill and we make this happen, right here right now.

-Take a blue pill and we can reset.
+Take a blue pill and we can discuss things further.

+I'm partial to the "fuck it we'll do it live" approach.

+We could spend weeks discussing details and risk losing momentum.

+Meanwhile we have everyone right here right now.

 -->